Ziegler Processes in Industrial Chemistry

 Natta first used the Ziegler catalyst TiCl4/AlEt3 with propene in 1954, which was found to be stereoselective, producing crystalline isotactic polypropylene.

-Metallocenes activated by methylaluminoxane (MAO) are a further important development in Ziegler catalysts, discovered in the 1970s by Kaminsky and Sinn at the University of Hamburg.
+Metallocenes activated by methylaluminoxane are a further important development in Ziegler catalysts, discovered in the 1970s by Kaminsky and Sinn at the University of Hamburg.

 The hypothesis that the catalytically active species is an ion pair consisting of a metallocene cation and a stabilized methylaluminoxane anion is currently under discussion.